dcdholder/dcdholder-chess/README.txt

 - Write tests to make sure that the parser only accepts valid input (purposely introduce bugs into the file) //make sure that it properly handles comments and other nonmove text
 - Write tests and add .pgn files to check normal and special piece moves, checks, checkmates and stalemates
 - Write a method to "screenshot" games and write them to a log file (important for visually inspecting test results)
-- Implement all arbiter methods (stalemates, checkmates included)
+- Implement all arbiter methods (stalemates, checkmates included) DONE
-- Write a command-line interface for human play
+- Write a command-line interface for human play DONE
 - Make sure that all tests run, games can be played from start to finish against oneself
 - Check into prod/master
-- Add a random move AI, write a test which has two of them fight each other (print the results)
+- Add a random move AI, write a test which has two of them fight each other (print the results) DONE
 - Check into prod/master
 - Write a method to evaluate the value of a board for a given player
 - Add an arbitrary-number-of-folds AI